 An examination of the social factors in educational systems.
-The social organization of the school and community and school relations are emphasized.
+The social organization of the school and

 +3523 Social Diversity

 An examination of the effects of race, gender, religion, disability, sexual orientation, and other factors of social relationships and opportunity.
 Presents theories about the relationship between diversity, social injustice and oppression.
 Examines ethical issues in relation to social conflict and cooperation.
 Pre: SOC 1113